Representation homology of topological spaces: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.
 In Section~\ref{S2}, we introduce notation and recall some basic facts about simplicial sets and spaces.
-In Section~\ref{S3}, we review Pirashvilli's construction of higher Hochschild homology.
-In Section~\ref{section_rephom}, we define representation homology in two equivalent ways (via the derived representation functor and the Pirashvilli-type construction) and prove some basic properties.
+In Section~\ref{S3}, we study basic properties of the derived representation functor and define representation homology.
+In Section~\ref{section_rephom}, we give our second construction of representation homology in terms of functor homology and derive its implications.
 In Section~\ref{section_rephom}, we establish the isomorphism between the representation homology of suspensions and higher Hochschild homology.
-In Section~\ref{sect6}, we prove our main Comparison Theorem for simply-connected spaces and discuss its implications.
-In Section~\ref{sec7}, we explicitly compute representation homology for certain non-simply connected spaces.
-Finally, in Section~\ref{sec8}, we identify representation homology in terms of Hochschild-Mitchell homology and construct a non-abelian analogue of the Dennis trace map relating representation homology to the stable homology of automorphism groups of finitely generated free groups.
+In Section~\ref{sec7}, we give examples computing representation homology explicitly for some geometrically interesting spaces.
+In Section~\ref{sec8}, we identify representation homology in terms of Hochschild-Mitchell homology and construct a non-abelian analogue of the Dennis trace map relating representation homology to the stable homology of automorphism groups of finitely generated free groups.
+The paper ends with an appendix where we recall basic definitions and prove a few results from abstract homotopy theory used in Section~\ref{S3}.